raspberrypilearning/rock-paper-scissors/da-DK/step_4.md

     You'll need to click `Run` to start a new game.

-+ Now let's look at the cases where the player chose 'r' (rock) but the computer didn't.
++ Now look at the cases where the player chose 'r' (rock) but the computer didn't.

     If the computer chose 's' (scissors) then the player wins (rock beats scissors).